memgraph/docs/docs/how-to-guides/manage-label-based-access-control-permissions.md

 Additionally, in the company, it was decided that all the data points would be connected in a time series fashion, depending on when they were ingested into the database.
 One `DataPoint` should therefore be connected to the previously inserted one.
-The relationship edge type is called `:NEXT`.
+The relationship type is called `:NEXT`.

 Bob now again has problems, because when he executes: